jas172/InductionProgram-/README.md

 ## Day 3

 ##### Lecture by Dr. Jaswinder Singh

 * He explained to us what mathematics and physics are, and what role God plays in them.
 He talked to us about vibrations and made a sincere effort to connect us with God.
 He also taught us an important principle to stay focused in our work.

 ##### Lecture by Dr. Priya Darshni Madam "Universal Human Values"

-* Dr. Priya Darshni delivered an inspiring session on Universal Human Values, focusing on the importance of inner growth along with academic knowledge.
-She emphasized how values like honesty, compassion, respect, responsibility, and gratitude are essential in both personal and professional life.
-She encouraged students to build strong moral character and stay connected with their conscience.
-The lecture highlighted how understanding human values can lead to a more peaceful and purposeful life.
-Dr. Darshni also shared real-life examples to explain how these values shape our decisions and relationships.
-She motivated everyone to become not just successful professionals, but also responsible and kind human beings.
-The session made students reflect deeply on their behavior and attitude.
-It was a thought-provoking and enlightening experience for all who attended.
+* Dr. Priya Darshni delivered an inspiring session on Universal Human Values, emphasizing the importance of inner growth alongside academics.
+She highlighted key values like honesty, compassion, and responsibility, showing how they shape our decisions and relationships.
+Using real-life examples, she encouraged students to build strong moral character and lead purposeful lives.
+The session was thought-provoking and encouraged deep self-reflection.

 # Day 4

 ##### P2P Lecture
-* Today, our first lecture was on P2P, and our senior, Gurleen Kaur, taught us the basics of the C++ programming language.
+* Today, our first lecture was on P2P and our senior Gurleen Kaur taught us the basics of the C++ programming language.

 ##### BEEE Lacture

-🕦 11:30 AM – 12:30 PM

-Break

-🕧 12:30 PM – 2:30 PM
+* In the BEEE lecture, Prof. Balwinder Singh taught us.
+He explained the syllabus of Physics and told us the names of the books we need to study And everyone's introduction was taken.

-Expert Lecture by Dr. Priya Darshni on "Universal Human Values-2" (Auditorium)
+##### Expert Lecture by Dr. Priya Darshni on "Universal Human Values"

-🕝 2:30 PM – 3:30 PM
+* Dr. Priya Darshni delivered a powerful session on "Universal Human Values," stressing the need for inner growth along with academics.
+She spoke about key values like honesty, compassion, and responsibility, and how they shape our lives.
+Using real-life examples, she encouraged students to build strong character and stay true to their conscience.
+The session was inspiring, thought-provoking, and left a positive impact on everyone.

-Session by Causmic Club (Auditorium)
+##### Session by Causmic Club

+* Siniors tell us about the ausic club.